 b.) reschedule a time to have it done instead of getting it done right then and there

 The biopsy was a relatively quick experience, but definitely the most painful thing I’ve ever been through.
 And afterward I felt embarrassed that I was “making such a big deal out of it.”
 I felt that I should have asked the doctor for some time to do relaxation exercises.
 I felt that I was exaggerating, that the pain couldn’t really be that bad, and that I was just a big wuss.

 Now, here is what most doctors will tell you about the procedure:

 The instruments may feel cold.
 There may be some pain as the cervix is grasped.
 Some cramping may occur as the instruments enter the uterus and when the sample is collected.

-And here is what a woman who has had an endometrial biopsy has to say:
+And here is what a woman has to say:

 The first stage of the biopsy is very similar to a normal PAP smear.

 After you get comfortable in the stirrups, your doctor will insert a speculum.
-If your cervix isn’t at the right angle, your doctor will need to use a tenaculum to move it into position.
-This does hurt, because the tenaculum has pincers that grip your cervix and usually cause some bleeding.
 After that, your doctor will dilate your cervix and insert a Pipelle aspirator, which uses suction to collect the sample.
-You’ll feel cramping and then a pulling as the aspirator gathers its sample.
+Youll feel cramping and then a pulling as the aspirator gathers its sample.